 In the 17th and early 18th centuries, the French built forts along the edges of the lake.
 The lake has a rich history of commerce and trade, especially following the War of 1812, when canals were built and traveled by heavy steamships.
 The lake was a hub of commerce until the railroads were built and eclipsed the steamers as a way to move shipment.

 Because of the lake's depth and the warm weather that comes in from the southwest, Lake Ontario rarely freezes over.
 Water temperatures reach a high of about 75 degrees Fahrenheit (24 degrees Celsius) in August to a low of about 37 F (3 C) in February.
 The lake typically freezes just around the edges, closing its harbors from mid-December to mid-April, according to Encyclopedia Britannica.

 While the entire region is affected by lake-effect snow, there is a prominent snow belt along the southeastern shore that can be deluged with 20 feet (600 centimeters) of snow annually.
 The impact of the lake-effect snow can be felt as far as Syracuse, N.Y., which is one of the snowiest cities in the United States.

 Lake Ontario animals and plants

-Walleye, coho salmon and chinook salmon and a number of trout varieties, including rainbow and steelhead, are some of the fish that swim the waters of Lake Ontario.
-Invasive mussels cover nearly half of the bottom of the lake in the coastal areas.
+Walleye, Coho salmon and Chinook salmon and a number of trout varieties, including rainbow and steelhead, are some of the fish that swim the waters of Lake Ontario.
+Invasive mussels cover much of the bottom of the lake in the coastal areas.

-Lake Ontario’s climate is conducive to fruit tress and the area has become a major growing area for apples, cherries, peaches, pears and plums.
+Lake Ontario's climate is conducive to fruit trees, and the area has become a major growing area for apples, cherries, peaches, pears and plums.